shwaydogg/sage-lost-stylus/README.md

 If you haven't, meet the [Lost Grid](https://github.com/corysimmons/lost).
 (PostCSS) <br>
 You've maybe heard of [Stylus](https://learnboost.github.io/stylus/).

-Specifically, I did two things:
+Specifically, I did three things:

   1. Completedly removed the default Sass Bootstrap project scaffold and replaced it with a general Stylus project structure.
   2. Added Stylus functionality to the Gulp ``styles`` task.